Efficiently Vectorized MCMC on Modern Accelerators: Background and Problem Setup

 By contrast, if the chains could be run without any synchronization barriers, the time taken would instead be The key difference is that the maximum is now outside the sum.
 This reflects the fact that when running independently, we only have to wait at the end for the slowest chain to collect its $n$ samples, rather than waiting at every iteration.
 Clearly $C_*(n) \leq C_0(n)$.
 Significant speed-ups are obtainable by de-synchronizing the chains when $C_*(n) \ll C_0(n)$.
-If each $N_{i,j}$ converges in distribution to some $\bb P_N$ as we draw more samples and an appropriate law of large numbers holds, we can expect for large enough $n$ that:
+If each $N_{i,j}$ converges in distribution to some $\bb P_N$ as we draw more samples, and an appropriate central limit theorem holds (so that the sums in \eqref{eq:c_0} and \eqref{eq:c_*} behave like scaled means), we can expect for large enough $n$ that: